Pluralistic: Reverse centaurs are the answer to the AI paradox (11 Sep 2025)

 Currently writing:

 - "The Reverse Centaur's Guide to AI," a short book for Farrar, Straus and Giroux about being an effective AI critic.
-(1014 words yesterday, 6133 words total).
+FIRST DRAFT COMPLETE AND SUBMITTED.

 -